jigyashu2005/TemperatureConverter/README.md

 # TemperatureConverter
-This is my project of temperature converter celsius to fahrenheit &amp; i am using html , Css , Javascript i have completed this with Bharat Intern
+This is my project of temperature converter celsius to fahrenheit &amp; i am using html , Css , Javascript i have completed this with BharatIntern